heyoeyo/muggled_sam/simple_examples/README.md

 This is an extension of the basic image segmentation script, modified to show how an image batch can be processed.
 Processing a batch of images is the same as processing multiple images, one after another, except batching can be slightly faster when using a GPU.
 For simplicity, this example just repeats a single image to form a batch, but normally many images would be loaded in and processed together.

+## Model Distillation

+_(Supports SAMv1, SAMv2, SAMv3)_

+This script shows a basic example of how to do model distillation (e.g. unsupervised training).
+In this case the script does distillation of the image encoder only, but can be easily modified to train other model components.
+Distillation uses a teacher model (meant to be an original SAM model) to provide 'ground-truth' data for training a student model (meant to be a smaller version of the teacher).
+Smaller versions of SAMv3 can be made using the [pruning scripts](https://github.com/heyoeyo/muggled_sam/tree/main/training#pruning) of this repo.
+Training also requires example images, a good source for these is coco128 which can be downloaded from [ultralytics](https://github.com/ultralytics/yolov5/releases/tag/v1.0) (see assets > coco128.zip).

 ## Object Detection

 _(Supports SAMv3)_